rbravo47/hello-react/material-ui/README.md

 ```

 There are 3 ways of using style-api:
 - hook(`makeStyles`+`useStyles`).
-If your react supports hooks, use this for greater flexibility.
-Note: need to have class-name.
+If your React supports hooks, use this for greater flexibility.
 - higher-order(`withStyles`).
 It encapsulates `make-use hook` within the higher-order function - It calls `makeStyles` on input::style and `useStyle` that returns output::classes.
-If your react doesn't supports hook, use this.
-Note: need to have class-name.
+If your React doesn't support hook or want to avoid hook's boilerplate, use this.
 - styled-component(`styled`).
-Like higher-order, it abstracts away `make-use hook`.
-If you're lazy to create a class-name, use this.
+Simplest, no class-name needed - hence only support styles for single component.